PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-07 19:59:24
+Last updated: 2024-04-07 19:59:57
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: Now if you'll excuse me, I've got a quick solo adventure to go on - and this one will not be directed by Ron Howard. - Rick Sanchez